AK2k30/npm-web-scrapper/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the GPL-3.0 License.
 See the [LICENSE](#LICENSE) file for details.